Close

 PSOs can harness AI to increase the speed and specificity of patient safety insights.
 By combining sophisticated AI algorithms and data extraction tools with event reporting data through a certified PSO, health systems can analyze thousands of incident reports in seconds.
 Collaborative research using AI and Big Data analytics can also enhance predictive models for identifying high-risk patients via early warning systems, arming health systems with more accurate risk and safety models to apply in the future.

 Partnerships and collaborations between health systems, healthcare technology providers and AI solution providers establish a robust framework for improving patient safety by sharing data, leveraging advanced technologies and fostering a culture of learning and transparency.
 Prioritizing patient safety requires industry collaboration to proactively design safety into care delivery processes.
-Through shared responsibility, healthcare systems can more effectively address patient safety challenges and drive improvements care delivery.
+Through shared responsibility, healthcare systems can more effectively address patient safety challenges and drive improvements in care delivery.

 simon2579/Getty Images